wighawag/tutorial-hardhat-deploy/README.md

 // We import the hardhat environment field we are planning to use import {ethers, deployments, getNamedAccounts, getUnnamedAccounts} from 'hardhat';

-// we create a stup function that can be called by every test and setup variable for easy to read tests async function setup () {
+// we create a setup function that can be called by every test and setup variable for easy to read tests async function setup () {
-  // it first ensure the deployment is executed and reset (use of evm_snaphost for fast test) await deployments.fixture(["Token"]);
+  // it first ensures the deployment is executed and reset (use of evm_snapshot for faster tests) await deployments.fixture(["Token"]);

-  // we get an instantiated contract in teh form of a ethers.js Contract instance: const contracts = {
+  // we get an instantiated contract in the form of a ethers.js Contract instance: const contracts = {
     Token: (await ethers.getContract('Token')),
   };

   // we get the tokenOwner
   const {tokenOwner} = await getNamedAccounts();

-  // get fet unnammedAccounts (which are basically all accounts not named in the config, useful for tests as you can be sure they do not have been given token for example)
+  // Get the unnammedAccounts (which are basically all accounts not named in the config,
+  // This is useful for tests as you can be sure they have noy been given tokens for example)
-  // we then use the utilities function to generate user object/
+  // We then use the utilities function to generate user objects
   // These object allow you to write things like `users[0].Token.transfer(....)` const users = await setupUsers(await getUnnamedAccounts(), contracts);
   // finally we return the whole object (including the tokenOwner setup as a User object)